 • Assigning decision makers.

-An experienced project manager knows the importance of effective communication and the role it plays in project success.
+An project management professional knows the importance of effective communication and the role it plays in project success.
 If communication breaks down, key stakeholders, delivery teams, and end users may all have differing understandings of expectations and goals.
 In this situation, it is likely that someone is going to be unhappy with the product delivered.

-Assignment of decision makers is one strategy used by project managers to facilitate communication.
-A decision maker should especially be assigned for high-risk components of a project, like compliance or quality related elements.
+Successful project managers assign decision makers as a strategy to facilitate communication.
+A decision maker should specifically be assigned for high-risk components of a project, like compliance or quality-related elements.

-Because stakeholders are especially impacted by the success or failure of a project, project managers must get into the mindset of stakeholders to promote buy-in and set expectations appropriately.
+Because stakeholders are especially impacted by the success or failure of a project, project managers must get into the mindset of stakeholders.
+This is essential to promote buy-in and set expectations appropriately.
 To ensure stakeholders stay informed and aligned, prior to the project start date, the project management process will:

 • Map individual roles and their level of importance, identifying drivers, influencers, and others who need to stay informed.